How to Frame a Rolled Canvas Print: A Beginner-Friendly Guide

 Step-by-Step: How to Frame a Rolled Canvas Print

 Let’s walk through the process.
-This guide is beginner-friendly and doesn’t require fancy tools.
+This guide is beginner-friendly and does not require fancy tools.

 Step 1: Stretch the Canvas